alessandrocolombi/BGSL/README.md

 library("BGSL")
 ```

-## Installation - Window
+## Installation - Windows

-Window users will have to leave their confort zone when installing this package as things get a little more complicated.
+Windows users will have to leave their comfort zone when installing this package as things get a little more complicated.
 There are two difficulties here.
-First of all, note that installing a packege is a non-trivial process, involving making different kinds of documentation, checking `R` code for sanity, compiling `C++`  and so on.
-All those steps require a whole series of external tools like make, sed, tar, gzip, a C/C++ compiler etc. collectively known as **Rtools**.
-All those helpers are immediately available in Linux distribution but they are
-not on standard Window boxs and would need to be provided.
-The second problem will be to make GSL available at linking stage when **BGSL** would be compiled.
-The issue here is that Unix files and
-directories are organized in a standard way and libraries are usually automatically manged via package managing programms.
-What has to be done is exploiting the `R` toolchain provided with **Rtools**
+First of all, note that installing a package is a non-trivial process, involving making different kinds of documentation, checking `R` code for sanity, compiling `C++`  and so on.
+All those steps require a whole series of external tools like make, sed, tar, gzip, a C/C++ compiler etc. collectively known as a toolchain.
+All those helpers are immediately available in Linux distribution but they are not on standard Windows boxes and would need to be provided.
+The second problem will be to make **GSL** and **HDF5** available at linking stage when **BGSL** would be compiled.
+The issue here is that Unix files and directories are organized in a standard way and libraries are usually automatically manged via package managing programs.
+What has to be done is exploiting the `R` toolchain provided with
-to manage libraries emulating a Unix procedure.
+**Rtools** to manage libraries emulating a Unix procedure.

 ### Rtools